e-mission/e-mission-server/README.md

         $ PYTHONPATH=. ./runAllTests.sh

+## Analysis ##
+Several exploratory analysis scripts are checked in as ipython notebooks into `emission/analysis/notebooks`.
+All data in the notebooks is from members of the research team who have provided permission to use it.
+The results in the notebooks cannot be replicated in the absence of the raw data, but they can be run on data collected from your own instance as well.

+The notebooks are occasionally modified and simplified as code is moved out of them into utility functions.
+Original versions of the notebooks can be obtained by looking at other notebooks with the same name, or by looking at the history of the notebooks.

 ### Running backend analysis scripts ###

 1. If you need to run any of the backend scripts, copy the config.json and